xuliting/Elastos.Trinity.Dapps.ChainExplorer/README.md

 # About

 This is the official elastOS block explorer.
-Users can utilize this to search for all blocks, transactions and addresses ever created on the Elastos mainchain.
+Users can utilize this to search for any block, transaction or address ever created on the Elastos mainchain.